tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 (FAS) must be carried in each packet to identify the Slice-Flow Aggregate that it belongs to.

-The ingress node of an NRP domain may also add an FAS to each Slice-Flow Aggregate packet.
-The transit nodes within an NRP domain can use the FAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to {{SlicePHB}} for further details).
+The ingress node of an NRP domain adds a FAS field if one is not already present in each Slice-Flow Aggregate packet.
+In the data plane NRP mode, the transit nodes within an NRP domain use the FAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to {{SlicePHB}} for further details).
 The CS is used to apply a Diffserv PHB on to the packet to allow differentiation of traffic treatment within the same Slice-Flow Aggregate.

 When data plane only NRP mode is used, routers may rely on a network state independent view of the topology to determine the best paths.